Naereen/web-sphinx/rules-and-principles.en.rst

 This page is already quite long, and I don't intend on trying to keep it short, but rather as complete and detailed as I it can be.

-Thougts that I liked and what to discuss or include here
+Thougts that I liked and want to discuss or include here
 --------------------------------------------------------
 .. todo:: Reularly include some links to great articles here, and then remove the links from this list, to include them in the proper section in my article(s).